The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

 \subsection{Network}

 A group of responsible enterprises.
-Within this research we are interested in networks that offer or prescribe an ESEA method.
+Within this research we are interested in networks that offer or prescribe an ESGA method.

-Often a network prescribes a specific ESEA method and all responsible enterprises within this network have to apply that method to become members (e.g. to be part of the B Corp network, members have to perform the B Impact Assessment).
-Other networks allow their members to select the ESEA method of their preference, or have a different means to determine the responsible nature of the organisations.
-Often, organisations need to demonstrate a certain performance in order to be granted membership; for instance, the ESEA method might have a scoring mechanism and the network defines a minimum threshold (e.g. B Impact Assessment produces a score from 0 to 200, and organisations need to score at least 80 to become B Corporations).
+Often a network prescribes a specific ESGA method and all responsible enterprises within this network have to apply that method to become members (e.g. to be part of the B Corp network, members have to perform the B Impact Assessment).
+Other networks allow their members to select the ESGA method of their preference, or have a different means to determine the responsible nature of the organisations.
+Often, organisations need to demonstrate a certain performance in order to be granted membership; for instance, the ESGA method might have a scoring mechanism and the network defines a minimum threshold (e.g. B Impact Assessment produces a score from 0 to 200, and organisations need to score at least 80 to become B Corporations).

-The network is typically managed (i.e. orchestrated) by an organisation, who also maintains (i.e. evolves and provides support to) the ESEA method.
+The network is typically managed (i.e. orchestrated) by an organisation, who also maintains (i.e. evolves and provides support to) the ESGA method.
 For instance, B Corporations is managed by B Labs.
-Sometimes the network and the organisation that manages it receive the same name (e.g. REAS Network of Networks, REAS Red de Redes in Spanish).
+Sometimes the network and the organisation that manages it receive the same name (e.g. REAS Network of Networks of Alternative and Solidarity Economy, \textit{REAS Red de Redes de Economía Alternativa y Solidaria} in Spanish).